anderscodes/mother_acebook/README.md

 * We worked on tickets in pairs
 * We held daily retros, check-ins and stand-ups, as well as knowledge sharing sessions

+### Difficulties Faced
+* Getting up to speed with an entirely new tech stack as a team of novice coders was challenging, as there is an element of the blind leading the blind
+* Because of this, we found we ran out of time to implement all the features we wanted and testing our app fell by the wayside
+* Towards the middle of the two week project, team communication broke down.
+However, we managed to get this back on track fairly quickly thanks to the XP Values we learn at Makers

+### Reflections and Learnings
+* We would have spent less time learning Java before getting stuck in to the project, as we found we needed to know less than we anticipated
+* This project was a steep learning curve, which forced us to consider how to choose a tech stack as a team.
+It gave us insight in to why dev teams often avoid using a technology for a project that none of them are familiar with
+* Given another week to work on Acebook, we would have added features, made the interface more user friendly, and TDD'd our app more

 ### Using the app
 http://motherbook.herokuapp.com/